BMW SZL unit, Steering Angle Sensor & DSC ABS

 If the SZL module fails on your BMW you may experience any of the following problems.
 Typically the problem starts with a random warning message on the instrument cluster which may go away and come back again randomly.

-- Warning messages as soon as you drive or turn steering wheel
+- Warning messages as soon as you drive or turn the steering wheel

 - DSC Malfunction Drive Carefully